-Due to changes in the regulations made by the Financial Conduct Authority (FCA), it is no longer possible for the College to hold an insurance policy in the name of the College covering the personal possessions of all students and then charge individual students an annual fee for this.
-Unfortunately, therefore, the College is no longer able to provide a collective insurance policy for students residing in a Trinity-owned room.
+Due to changes in the regulations made by the Financial Conduct Authority (FCA), it is not possible for the College to hold an insurance policy in the name of the College covering the personal possessions of all students and then charge individual students an annual fee for this.
+Therefore, the College cannot provide a collective insurance policy for students residing in a Trinity-owned room.
 Nor are we permitted to offer any advice or recommendations on possible providers of such insurance for individual student's personal possessions.

-The College does, however, strongly advise students to take out their own personal possessions insurance, including bicycle insurance (if applicable) as Trinity College accepts no responsibility for loss or damage to any student's personal possessions whatever the cause.
+The College does, however, strongly advise students to take out their own personal possession insurance, including bicycle insurance (if applicable) as Trinity College accepts no responsibility for loss or damage to any student's personal possessions whatever the cause.
 This includes items left in the Overseas Storage facilities during the vacation periods.